David Mellor

 David John Mellor (born 12 March 1949) is a British broadcaster, barrister, and former politician.
 As a member of the Conservative Party, he served in the Cabinet of Prime Minister John Major as Chief Secretary to the Treasury (1990–1992) and Secretary of State for National Heritage (April–September 1992), before resigning in 1992.
 He was the Member of Parliament (MP) for Putney from 1979 to 1997.
 Since leaving Parliament, Mellor has worked as a newspaper columnist, a radio presenter, and an after-dinner speaker.
-He also served as Chairman of the government's 'Football Task Force'.
+He also served as Chairman of the government's Football Task Force.

 Education and early career

 Born in Wareham, Dorset, in 1949, Mellor was educated at Swanage Grammar School, and Christ's College, Cambridge, during which time he was chairman of the Cambridge University Conservative Association and a contestant on University Challenge.
 After briefly working for Jeffrey Archer (at the time a Member of Parliament) while studying for his bar exams, Mellor was called to the bar in 1972.
 He ceased to practise in 1979 upon being elected as an MP, and he remains "non-practising".
 He was appointed Queen's Counsel in 1987.
+(Note: The practice of courtesy appointments as Queen's Counsel for members of parliament was discontinued in the 1990s, however it remains for law officers of the Crown.)